kailash-manasarovar/statement/docs/timeline/2023/july.md

 ## Second letter to Concha

 - My second letter is an extremely clear report of everything that had happened to me at the conservatory.
-- I make reference to everything I have mentioned in this statement, without understand the extraordinary criminal implications underpinning my experience.
+- I make reference to everything I have mentioned in this statement, without understanding the extraordinary criminal implications underpinning my experience.

     - Spanish version of the [second letter to Concha](../../content/documents/letters/My%20experience%20-%20ES.pdf).
     - English version of the [second letter to Concha](../../content/documents/letters/My%20experience%20-%20EN.pdf).

 !!! danger "Disinterested Dénia police"
     - When I go to the [police in February 2024](../2024/february.md#policia-nacional) after a threat of violence on Twitter, I take numerous documents written in Spanish for them to look at, including all my written complaints to the school board.